Documentation

 Tools reference

-All five tools are read-only.
+All seven tools are read-only.
 Every result includes a citation URL back to the primary source (uscode.house.gov, ecfr.gov, irs.gov, or the state legislature).

 search-tax-law · Search Tax Law